euc-dev/ws1-api-intelligence/README.md

 # ws1-api-intelligence

-This repo contains the documentation on using the available APIs in the Workspace ONE Intelligence platform.
+This repo contains the documentation on using the available APIs in the Omnissa Intelligence platform.

 This repo is structured to feed into the developer.omnissa.com Developer Portal via the [](https://github.com/euc-dev/euc-dev.github.io) repo using MkDocs published by GitHub Pages.
 All documentation should be created in MarkDown format with the capabilities of MkDocs and the Material theme in mind.Only pages within the `/docs` folder should be modified within this repo.